clgp-aint-cool/clgp-aint-cool.github.io/content/post/vote_bulking_gone_wrong.md

 ## 🎯 The Mission

-So, **Lan Song Xanh 2025** is happening.
+So, **Ngoi Sao Xanh 2025** is happening.
 For those who don't know, it's a major voting competition where fans vote for their favorite actors.

 Here is the rule: